eweviwo/central/CONTRIBUTING.md

 # Content Delivery Network Development

-The project wishes to work on its own CDN at some point.
-This will serve our applications with text articles, graphics, audio and video media files as the BAG shows.
-There is no source code for it.
-There is also no functional and non-functional requirements for it now.
-Currently the only repo with no file aside its READ ME.
+The project will like to work on its own CDN at some point.
+This will serve our applications with text articles, graphics, audio and video media files according to the BAG description.
+There is no functional and non-functional requirements for it currently.
+It is also the only repo with no other file aside its READ ME.
 Once can access the repo [here](https://github.com/eweviwo/cdn).

 # Other Developments